+Nap Time is Over for Baby Food.
+A number of imaginative products, many of them organic, are starting to reawaken category sales.
 “I think what is happening now is pretty amazing,” said Dave Bennett, co-owner of Mollie Stone's Markets, Mill Valley, Calif.
 “I think it is only going to grow and grow.”
 Bennett's optimistic outlook is all the more telling because the chain used to sell baby food grinders.
 “Our roots are in the health food business,” he noted.
 “We held classes and would teach ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.